-Vision and Plan
+The Vision and Plan

 This picture is a simulation of the goal for the atrium.

-Our plan was to remove the central concrete fountain that had become outdated and replace it with a "pondless" beautiful, recycling waterfall which would be a major design change.
+Our plan was to remove the central concrete fountain that had become outdated and replace it with a “pondless,” beautiful, recycling waterfall, which would be a major design change.
 The concept and idea were made visually with a computer-generated design by a landscape architect, as shown below.

 We also installed an extensive and gorgeous lighting system that was Bluetooth controlled to make changing lighting themes for holidays such as Christmas, Thanksgiving, New Year’s, and Halloween easy with a push of a button.

-The maple trees had overgrown their space and were being replaced with three 'Crimson Queen' Japanese Maples, shown below that was also generated using a computer-generated rendering.
+The maple trees had overgrown their space and were being replaced with three ‘Crimson Queen’ Japanese Maples, shown below that were also generated using a computer-generated rendering.
 A variety of perennial flowering plants, ferns, and grasses along with annual flowers grace the atrium area as well as attractive planters along the entrance.